 and occasionally medication, are often successful in treating insomnia.

-More importantly, a detailed evaluation into the cause of the problem
+More importantly, a detailed evaluation of the cause of the problem is

 Do you think you may have a sleep disorder?
 Take our